tlehman/tobilehman.com/content/posts/compiling-c-to-wasm/index.md

 tags = ["programming", "wasm", "math"]
 +++

-Ten years ago, a coworker tried to teach me cribbage on my last day, but I was too drunk to follow.
-I walked several miles home and lost my phone in a movie theater.
+Ten years ago, a coworker tried to teach me cribbage on my last day at work, but I didn't get it.

 The following year, I met my future wife, and she was a cribbage fan.
 She taught me, and I've loved the game ever since.